 In America some trackers are designed to be worn all the time, even in the shower .
 In fact, the next evolution of health trackers are patches, which never need to be recharged or removed.

-Health: George Osborne wearing his tracker (ringed) which he uses to
+Health: George Osborne wearing his tracker (ringed) which he uses to help his sleep pattern and exercise regime |

 The models show the difference in calories burned during sèx and lifting weights or running in the gym.